jspecht3/terminal-tutorial/README.md

 terminal-tutorial
 ```

 We created `terminal-tutorial` without even going into `projects`.
-We can do this because the Unix shell works with 🔴relative file paths, which means, any command that has a file location as an argument can accept the location of any other file.
+We can do this because the Unix shell works with 🔴relative file paths, which means, any command that has a file path as an argument can accept the path of a file not in the current directory.
 If this does not make sense yet, it will once we investigate the file paths for each folder.

 To check the file paths, we will use `pwd`.
 We will also use ✨`cd`, which stands for "change directory."
 ```